-And Every Word Is TrueNewfound documents reveal Truman Capote's "In Cold Blood"was not the end of the story—and why Kansas waged a legal battle to suppress their publication.
+And Every Word Is TrueNewfound documents reveal Truman Capote's "In Cold Blood" is not the end of the story—and the legal battle Kansas waged to suppress their publication.

 By Gary McAvoy

 With a Foreword and Personal Stories by Ronald R. Nye, son of Harold R. Nye, Former Director of the Kansas Bureau of Investigation

 To be published in Spring 2019.

 “'And Every Word Is True' kept me absolutely spellbound.
 In painstaking detail, McAvoy has peeled back the underlying layers of a story we thought we already knew.
 I couldn’t put it down!”

 ✏️ Michael Ohoven, Oscar-nominated producer of the 2005 film Capote starring Philip Seymour Hoffman; CEO of Infinity Media

 "'And Every Word is True' will take you back to that night in Holcomb, Kansas, November of 1959, when two hard-luck men slaughtered an entire family in their farmhouse for a few meager dollars—changing forever our definitions of fear, safety, and how we sleep at night.
 Now, Gary McAvoy's scrupulously researched book shines new light on some of the conclusions drawn by the Kansas Bureau of Investigation—and later endorsed by Truman Capote's classic 'In Cold Blood.'
 McAvoy has done a great job of bringing to life a history that is still alive and still terrifying, and now, perhaps, even richer."

 ✏️ T. Jefferson Parker, Edgar Award-winning author of Silent Joe, California Girl, and The Room of White Fire